A Notary is a qualified lawyer who is appointed by the Archbishop of Canterbury and is regulated by the Court of Faculties.

 The duties of Notaries Public are wide ranging and include the preparation and drawing up of private and public Authentic Acts and Instruments under their signatures and official seals, which are accepted and recognised throughout the world.

 I am a Notary Public based in St Helier, Jersey and am pleased to offer Notary Public services to both private and corporate clients on the Island.
-I am a member of the Notaries Society and I am regulated by Court of Faculties.

 My services include: